KenT2/pipresents-kms/README.md

-PI PRESENTS  - Version 1.5.1
+PI PRESENTS  - Version 1.5.2 (KMS)
 ============================

-This repository contains an experimental version of Pi Presents which will eventually use the drm/kms video system.
-However VLC under kms does not provide all the facilities that Pi Presents needs do it currently runs under the legacy fkms system.
+This repository contains an experimental version of Pi Presents which now uses the drm/kms video system.
+In this issue the VLC based videoplayer is replaced with a MPV based video player which integrates better into Pi Presents.

-Use if you really must have the enhanced security of Bullseye
+Apart from a working camera interface this issue has all the features of PI Presents Beep.
+Use it if you want the enhanced security of Bullseye and are happy to use Bleeding Edge software.

 TO INSTALL PIPRESENTS-KMS